By :

 Your 12 year old water heater is still working fine.
 No leaks.
 Hot water on demand.
 Everything seems perfect.
 But you've heard that water heaters typically last 10 to 15 years, and you're wondering: should I replace it now, or wait until it actually fails?

 This is one of the most common questions Denver homeowners ask, and the answer isn't as simple as "yes" or "wait."
 The right decision depends on your water heater's age, condition, type, location, and your tolerance for risk.
-At MoJo Your Homes, we help Denver Metro homeowners navigate this exact decision every day.
+At MoJo Home Services, we help Denver Metro homeowners navigate this exact decision every day.

 In this comprehensive guide, we'll break down everything you need to know about proactive water heater replacement versus waiting for failure, including costs, risks, benefits, and the specific factors that make Denver homes unique.